 - Grass is more nutritional at the beginning of the season.
 At the beginning of the season, the grass is tender and digestible.
 As the grass grows taller and the months go by, the grass does lose nutritional value.

 - Do not overgraze.
 Overgrazing a pasture is not only harmful to the grass but also the beneficial life in the soil.
 Those are important considerations but overgrazing also will probably give your goats a higher worm load.
 The closer they eat to the ground, the more worms they will pick up.

 - Transition slowly.
 If you are coming out of winter, having fed your goat’s hay for quite a while, then transitioning to a pasture needs to happen slowly.
 Let them out on the pasture grass for ten minutes the first day and then slowly increase that throughout the next week.
 Don’t upset your goat’s rumen by changing their diet quickly.

-If you don’t have pasture available year around, then you would supplement with hay for the rest of the year.
+If you don’t have pasture available year-round, then you would supplement with hay for the rest of the year.